hwar042/sftp/README.md

 The System has been built with JDK 8 (Java 1.8).
 * Clone the repository to a local disk
-* Open the repository in an IDE (InteliJ used for this project)
-* Build and Launch TCPServer
-* Build and Launch TCPClient
+* Navigate to `sftp/src/` (where sftp is the cloned directory)
+* Build the client from the command line: `javac TCPClient.java`
+* Build the server from the command line: `javac TCPServer.java`
+* Start the server from the command line: `java TCPServer`
+* From a **separate** terminal instance, start the client from the command line: `java TCPClient`
-* Enter Commands from the terminal window of TCP Client
+* Enter Client commands from the client terminal

 ## Server Behaviour
 * Expected Welcome Message: `+hwar042 SFTP Service`